kristapsdz/sqlite2mdoc/samples/sqlite3_open.3.md

 argument begins with "file:", then the filename is interpreted as a URI.
-URI filename interpretation is enabled if the SQLITE\_OPEN\_URI flag is set in the fourth argument to sqlite3\_open\_v2(), or if it has been enabled globally using the SQLITE\_CONFIG\_URI option with the sqlite3\_config() method or by the SQLITE\_USE\_URI compile-time option.
+URI filename interpretation is enabled if the SQLITE\_OPEN\_URI flag is set in the third argument to sqlite3\_open\_v2(), or if it has been enabled globally using the SQLITE\_CONFIG\_URI option with the
+**sqlite3\_config**()
+method or by the SQLITE\_USE\_URI compile-time option.
-As of SQLite version 3.7.7, URI filename interpretation is turned off by default, but future releases of SQLite might enable URI filename interpretation by default.
+URI filename interpretation is turned off by default, but future releases of SQLite might enable URI filename interpretation by default.
 See "URI filenames" for additional information.

 URI filenames are parsed according to RFC 3986.